Kyounggu Yeo | Data Analyst

 cheese = pd.read_csv("data/cheese_data.csv")

 After completing the setup, our initial task in machine learning is to gather data, which is a crucial step as the quality and quantity of the collected data will influence the accuracy of our predictive model.
-Our focus will be on collecting data regarding the milk type
+Our focus will be on collecting data regarding the milk type and moisture content for each cheese, which will enable us to create a table consisting of milk type, moisture content, and the cheese's fat content - high or low.
+This table will serve as our training data.

 # Obtain data from the cheese dataset